Policy last updated

 Career Start time release for graduate teachers is indicated as a per-week average, but schools are encouraged to tailor the time release week-to-week across the term to meet the fluctuating needs of their staffing profile and ensure graduate teachers can attend full-day workshops and related Career Start alliance activities.
 Schools can speak to their Learning Alliance Leader for examples of how to implement time release and to discuss how to tailor it to their context.

-Table 1 details time release for different school types on a weekly average and 10-week termly basis.
+Table 1 details funded time release for different school types as a weekly average and 10-week termly basis.

 A pro-rata time allowance applies to graduate teachers employed on a part-time basis.